fuzeyi/efanzh.github.io/_posts/2016-06-04-programming-languages-and-lambda-calculi-exercises.md

 `length` ≐ `Y` (*λf*.*λM*.`if` (`isnull` *M*) 0 (`add1` (*f* (`cdr` *M*))))

-*Why the question say “a list of booleans”?
+*Why does the question say “a list of booleans”?
 I think `length` can be applied to a list of anything.*